The sudden collapse and death of our baby son Patrick Brendan Elliot Keogh in late May 2007 devastated our family and shocked our friends.

 The skills learned during these sessions will help stop babies dying at or around the time of birth.

-We have been blessed to have another child, Jennifer, who will be nine in July 2018, but we remember little Patrick every day.
+We have been blessed to have another child, Jennifer, who will be 10 in July 2019, but we remember little Patrick every day.
 He died 10 months to the day after his grandfather Brendan.

 Doing something in Patrick's memory makes us feel less helpless and like we are making some kind of difference.
 We can't cuddle or kiss our son, but our support of Baby Lifeline has become a way of showing people just how much we love him.